openstack-infra/infra-specs/specs/deploy-ci-dashboard.rst

     * get a quick indication of a third-party CI past history.

-  * If you are a PTLs: see who's got CI and who doesn't;
+  * If you are a PTL: see who's got CI and who doesn't;

 Note: This list is not complete, and this spec is not aimed at properly defining the requirements.